 See Also

-- H - The Age of Creation and what followed
+- History - The Age of Creation and what followed

-- M - How magic flows through Aethelgard
+- Magic - How magic flows through Aethelgard

-- G - The Great Rift and its origins
+- Geography - The Great-Rift and its origins

 - Religion-And-Cults - The current pantheon